ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     - `bluetoothctl info` print trusted/paired/connected status, UUIDs of profiles, on all devices
     - `bluetoothctl info DC:0C:2D:A5:36:A9` will print info of just one device
-    - `bluetoothctl` alone will start a interactive cli console session pacmd - pulseaudio cli tool, query sound devices
+    - `bluetoothctl` alone will start a interactive cli console session hciconfig - config bluetooth devices
+    - `hciconfig -a` - print all info of bluetooth controllers pacmd - pulseaudio cli tool, query sound devices
     - pacmd list-sinks  # list audio out devices
     - ALSA is sound manager for kernel, can only do one stream